yuehao/EICViBE/README.md

 # EICViBE - EIC Virtual Beam Environment

-EICViBE is a Python package for accelerator physics simulations, specifically designed for the Electron-Ion Collider (EIC) and other particle accelerator facilities.
-It provides a comprehensive framework for modeling accelerator lattices, managing beam dynamics, and interfacing with simulation tools like MAD-X.
+EICViBE is a Python package developed for accelerator physics simulations, with a primary focus on the Electron-Ion Collider (EIC).
+While tailored to the EIC, many of its core functionalities are modular and can be adapted for use at other particle accelerator facilities.
+The package is designed to serve as a comprehensive framework for building virtual accelerators—digital replicas of real machines—to support the testing of commissioning tools, performance prediction, and the development of optimization methods.

 ## Features

 ### 🎯 Core Capabilities
-- **Lattice Modeling**: Comprehensive accelerator element library with inheritance-based design
+- **Lattice Description**: Support flexible lattice layout of accelerator complex.
+- **Migrating from Design**
-- **Element Selection**: Advanced filtering with multiple criteria and relative positioning
+- **Multi Simulation Engine Support**: Advanced filtering with multiple criteria and relative positioning
 - **Ring & Linac Support**: Full support for both linear and circular accelerator topologies
 - **MAD-X Integration**: Import and optimize MAD-X lattices with drift consolidation
 - **Parameter Management**: Flexible parameter grouping and inheritance system